StephenBondor/Intro-Python-II/README.md

 the Room class, and `player.py`, which will contain the definition of the Player class.

 -   Put the Room class in `room.py` based on what you see in `adv.py`.
+DONE
 -   Put the Player class in `player.py`.
+DONE
 -   Create a file called `item.py` and add an `Item` class in there.

-    -   This will be the _base class_ for specialized item types to be declared later.
+DONE - This will be the _base class_ for specialized item types to be declared later.

-    -   The item should have `name` and `description` attributes.
+    DONE - The item should have `name` and `description` attributes.
+DONE -

-        -   Hint: the name should be one word for ease in parsing later.
+    Hint: the name should be one word for ease in parsing later.
+DONE
 -   Add the ability to add items to rooms.

-    -   The `Room` class should be extended with a `list` that holds the `Item`s that are currently in that room.

-    -   Add functionality to the main loop that prints out all the items that are visible to the player when they are in that room.
+DONE - The `Room` class should be extended with a `list` that holds the `Item`s that are currently in that room.
+DONE - Add functionality to the main loop that prints out all the items that are visible to the player when they are in that room.
+DONE

 -   Add capability to add `Item`s to the player's inventory.
 The inventory can also be a `list` of items "in" the player, similar to how `Item`s can be in a `Room`.
+DONE

 -   Add a new type of sentence the parser can understand: two words.
+DONE

     -   Until now, the parser could just understand one sentence form: